 Happy Tales is dedicated to teaching others about the humane treatment of animals, the impacts of animal agriculture on the planet and the advantages of compassionate living.
 Their goal is to help the community understand the hardships of mistreated animals, while also improving the quality of life for their rescues and the people who visit the sanctuary.

-Carla also took it upon herself to increase Happy Tales’ presence on social media.
+Carla also increased Happy Tales’ presence on social media.
 She updates the farm’s Facebook page regularly, sharing videos and pictures to keep nearly 15,750 followers informed and engaged.
-Happy Tales’ Instagram page is just as popular – if you’re in need of a smile, the cuteness on their feed is undeniable!
+Happy Tales’ Instagram page is just as popular – if you need a smile, the cuteness on their feed is undeniable!

 It’s a beauty you have to see for yourself.
 So next time you’re passing through the region, take a drive down Wilton Road in Harrowsmith and honk your horn as you go by Happy Tales Animal Sanctuary.

-To learn more about Happy Tales, including when the farm will reopen to the public, follow them on Facebook and Instagram.
+To learn more about Happy Tales follow them on Facebook and Instagram.
 Or visit their website at www.happytalesanimalsanctuary.ca.